Carrington5/readme-generator/readme.md

   * [Questions](#questions)

   ## Installation
-  fff
+  vs code
   ## Usage
-  sdfs
+  will us vs code for project

   ## Credits
-  ffsdf
+  carrington5
   ## License
-    this project has a license of Boost Software License 1.0
+    this project has a license of MIT
   ## Tests
-  sdfsdf
+  test to see if will gen correctly
   ## Questions
   ![carrington5](https://github.com/carrington5)